devhliu/dcmCheck/docs/latest/deployment/recipes/user-account-control.md

   - Requires valid `Authorization: Bearer <token>` header
 - `/pacs-admin` is a reverse proxy for `orthanc`'s Web Admin
 - `/auth` is a reverse proxy for `keycloak`
-- All static resources for DCMCloud Viewer are unprotected and accessible.
+- All static resources for OHIF Viewer are unprotected and accessible.
 We have application logic that will redirect unauthenticated users to the appropriate `keycloak` login screen.

 ## Getting Started